 By transferring your debt, interest on the card will actually be put on hold for an introductory period of between 12-21 months.
 You MUST take full advantage of that break by paying more than the minimum amount due…like seriously.
 If you do, it can help you crawl out of credit card debt once and for all.
 If not…well, you’re probably going to find yourself worse off than you were.

 Currently, we recommend using the Citi Diamond Preferred® Card.
 The introductory 0% APR for balance transfers lasts for 21 months from the date of your first transfer.
 You also get an introductory 0% APR on purchases for the first 12 months after opening your account.
 After that, the rate adjusts to a 13.74%-23.74% variable APR.
-There is a 3% balance transfer fee (minimum of $5) to pay when you transfer your balance.
+There is a 5% balance transfer fee (minimum of $5) to pay when you transfer your balance.

 Use a Personal Loan